 Water Docs Film Festival

-The curtains have now closed on the 2017 edition of the Water Docs Film Festival.
-It was a fascinating program of films on issues facing global and local water systems.
-After each screening there were live Q&A sessions with filmmakers, activists, artists and other related speakers.
+The 2017 festival was a fascinating program of films on issues facing global and local water systems.
+After each screening there were lively Q&A sessions with filmmakers, activists, artists and other related speakers.
 If you missed us this year, make sure to stay in touch and we look forward to seeing you next March!

-A huge THANK YOU to all of our great volunteers, partners, donors and supporters who all helped to make Water Docs 2017 possible!
+A huge THANK YOU to all of our great volunteers, partners, donors and supporters who all helped to make the film festival possible!